impratik7/data_analysis/README.md

 # data_analysis
-This repository contains a bunch of data analysis in R
+This repository contains a bunch of data analysis using R